soala144/pizza-menu/README.md

 Employs the useState hook, and made derived states from them.

 Thought me how to manipulate forms in jsx.
-Esrly react projects though.
+Early react projects though.

-Not so clean UI and not completely responsive
+Not so clean UI and not completely responsive.